Bathing: Purpose

 One purpose of bathing is for personal hygiene.
 It is a means of achieving cleanliness by washing away dead skin cells, dirt, and soil and as a preventative measure to reduce the incidence and spread of disease.
 It also may reduce body odors, however, some people note that may not be so necessary as commonly thought.

 Bathing creates a feeling of well-being and the physical appearance of cleanliness.

 Bathing may also be practised for religious ritual or therapeutic purposes or as a recreational activity.
 Bathing may be used to cool or to warm the body of an individual.

 Therapeutic use of bathing includes hydrotherapy, healing, rehabilitation from injury or addiction, and relaxation.

 The use of a bath in religious ritual or ceremonial rites include immersion during baptism in Christianity and to achieve a state of ritual cleanliness in a mikvah in Judaism.
 It is referred to as Ghusl in Arabic to attain ceremonial purity (Taahir) in Islam.
 All major religions place an emphasis on ceremonial purity, and bathing is one of the primary means of attaining outward purity.
 In Hindu households, any acts of defilement are countered by undergoing a bath and Hindus also immerse in Sarovar as part of religious rites.
 In the Sikh religion, there is a place at Golden Temple where the leprosy of Rajni's husband was cured by immersion into the holy sacred pool, and many pilgrims bathe in the sacred pool believing it will cure their illness as well.

 Types of baths

 Where bathing is for personal hygiene, bathing in a bathtub or shower is the most common form of bathing in Western, and many Eastern, countries.
-Bathrooms usually have a tap, and a shower if it is a modern home, and a huge water heating pot.
-People take water from the tap or the water-heating pot into a large bucket and use a mug to pour water on themselves.
-A soap and loofah is used to clean the body after, and then rinsed again using the mug.
-People most commonly bath in their home or use a private bath in a public bathhouse.
+People most commonly bathe in their home or use a private bath in a public bathhouse.
 In some societies, bathing can take place in rivers, creeks, lakes or water holes, or any other place where there is an adequate pool of water.
 The quality of water used for bathing purposes varies considerably.
 Normally bathing involves use of soap or a soap-like substance, such as shower gel.
 In southern India people more commonly use aromatic oil and other home-made body scrubs.

-Bathing occasions can also be occasions of social interactions, such as in public, Turkish, banya, sauna or whirlpool baths.
+Bathing in public can also provide occasions for social interaction, such as in Turkish, banya, sauna, hammams, or whirlpool baths.